Aufree/PHPHub-iOS/README.md

 Select Product -> Scheme -> Edit Schemes -> Info -> Change Build Configuration to Debug mode.

 **Important: You shouldn't test your code in production environment!**

+Open `PHPHub.xcworkspace` in Xcode.

+**Note: Don't open the .xcodeproj because we use Cocoapods now!**

 That's it!
 Have Fun! :beers: